What Can You Do With a Public Administration Master's Degree?

 What Kinds of Jobs Can You Get with a Public Administration Master's Degree?

-A public administration master’s degree offers students the opportunity to advance in their current positions, or obtain the skills necessary to switch fields entirely.
+A public administration master’s degree allows you to advance in your current position or obtain the skills necessary to switch fields entirely.
 Essentially, an MPA is an MBA for the public sector.
-Current students have ambitions ranging from moving up in their organization to starting their own nonprofit.

 Public administration graduates may go on to become: